What baby name should I pick?

-As a leading maternity photographer in Kent https://www.hannahcornfordphotography.com/maternity, one of the conversations we have most often with parents during sessions is what they plan to call their new baby.
+As a leading maternity photographer in Kent https://www.hannahcornfordphotography.com/maternity, one of the conversations we have most often is what baby name should I pick?

 If you’re nearing the arrival of your little one and still asking yourself, ‘what baby name should I pick?’, we have put together a list of tips and suggestions for finding the perfect name.